monster-js/monster-js/docs/main-concept/lifecycle-hooks.md

 ### Using Transformers with `namedAttrChanged`

-Weco JS provides several transformers for `namedAttrChanged` to handle common data types:
+Monster JS provides several transformers for `namedAttrChanged` to handle common data types:

 * `toNumber`: Converts the attribute value to a number.
 * `toBoolean`: Converts the attribute value to a boolean.